cllaw18/CropResizer/README.md

 # CropResizer
-CropResizer is a php class to resize and crop image.
+CropResizer is a php class to resize and crop images.

 ##How to use
 ###Step 1 : Load CropResizer class file